By Steve Beauregard

 Oklahoma Casino Revenue

 As further evidence that the state is increasingly a big player in the gambling market, Oklahoma casinos generated gaming revenue of $4.4 billion in 2016 (while dated, it is still the most recent year available).
-This data comes from the respected Casino City’s 2016 Indian Gaming Report, written by Alan Meister.
+This data comes from the respected Casino City’s Indian Gaming Report, written by Alan Meister.

 Oklahoma and federal Indian gaming law gets sort of complicated, however there are basically two classifications of gaming in the state: Class II and Class III.